paloukari/AutoGraphSharp/README.md

             return c;
         }

->Note: This is a work in progress, far from complete.
-The first goal if to implement a generic if statement translation that will work for any C# if permutation.
-Once there, the rest of the C# language features (while loops, switch cases etc) will follow.
+>Note: This is an incomplete work in progress.
+The first goal if to implement a generic **if statement** Graph translation that will work for any C# **if** permutation.
+Once there, the rest of the C# language features will follow (while loops, switch cases etc).